Pirate FlagPirates and PrivateersPirate Flag

 The history of shipping on the Thames always included problems with goods being smuggled ashore to avoid tariffs and thefts from cargoes still on ships, while being transported ashore, or from the warehouses where the goods were stored.
 Congestion on the river was another difficulty faced by the shippers and mercantile companies.

-By the time of the war against the French Revolution, there was a push to build enclosed “wet docks” where ships could quickly be unloaded directly onto the docks instead of “lightered” into boats first.
+By the time of the war against the French Revolutionaries, there was a push to build enclosed “wet docks” where ships could quickly be unloaded directly onto the docks instead of “lightered” into boats first.
 The dock complex would have many berths, freeing places on the river where the increasing number of vessels calling on London could anchor.
 Tariffs on goods were replaced by fees charged to the dock companies and recouped by berthing fees.

 Each complex required large tracts of land that completely disrupted the affected communities.
 Local businesses were impacted by the decline of the population as housing and other structures were torn down where the docks would be built.
 Many “lightermen” who transported goods from ship to shore were no longer needed and cheaper labor could be used to unload ships at the docks.
-The West India Dock was opened in 1802 and others would follow in a constant upheaval of the maritime districts.
+The West India Dock was opened in 1802, and others would follow in a constant upheaval of the maritime districts.

 In presenting the information in this book, the author uses a variety of contemporary sources that are carefully indicated in the notes after the text.
-A wonderful sixteen-page inset of color paintings and maps illustrate the text.
+A wonderful, sixteen-page inset of color paintings and maps illustrate the text.
 Many references and books for further reading are listed in the bibliography, which is followed by an extensive index.

-My only criticism pertains to the main title.
+My only criticism pertains to the title.
 “Trading in War,” by itself, gives the impression that the effects on trade during the wars are covered.
 I had hoped to read about depredations by privateers, increases in insurance rates, and the need for ships to be convoyed for protection.
 If these three words were eliminated from the title, this omission would not mislead the reader.
 At the same time, the book jacket clearly indicates what the subject matter actually is and only those of us who often skip this information are led astray.

 This is an excellent portrayal of the districts along the Thames and the many ways they formed the backbone of London’s establishment and growth as a world port.
 Many topics are covered, but the use of various individuals’ stories makes it easy to understand and remember them.

-Anyone interested in a glimpse waterfront life during these war years, the development of London and the Port of London, and those wanting to know more about shipbuilding or the Royal Navy will all be happy they read this wonderful book.
+Anyone interested in a glimpse of waterfront life during these war years, the development of London and the Port of London, and those wanting to know more about shipbuilding or the Royal Navy will all be happy they read this wonderful book.

-Review Copyrighted ©2018 Irwin Bryan
+Review Copyright ©2018 Irwin Bryan

-Skull
+Skull & crossbones

 Home